NotTimTam/jtf/README.md

 [Read the syntax standard.](SYNTAX.md)

+This repository is a hybrid, it contains the standards and information on the `.jtf` file format, as well as an efficient library of tools for interacting with JTF data.

 ## Why JTF?

 The `.jtf` format is an attempt at bridging the gap between popular spreadsheet file formats and JavaScript.
 Complex libraries are generally required to parse `.xlsx` files and their equivalents for use in JavaScript.
 It is even harder to export content back in to those formats.
 Formats like `.csv` are far too rudimentary and do not support things like styling and formulas.